-Welcome to our next post in the Reset Challenge series, previously we looked at how change can affect us and what we can do to take back control and stay on track.
+Welcome to our next mindfulness post, previously we looked at how change can affect us and what we can do to take back control and stay on track.
 This time we’re looking at goals setting.

 Why do we set goals?
 We know that when we set goals it gives us long term vision (so something in the future to look toward and to focus on), it allows us to set the desired end result which we can then plan toward.
 So, by setting a goal it gives us something to aim for rather than allowing ourselves to wander aimlessly or change direction regularly, which isn’t particularly healthy for our mind!